 Why did the British fight the Third Battle of Ypres?
 MHM editor Neil Faulkner analyses the background to Haig’s offensive in Flanders in autumn 1917.
 The controversy has lasted a century.
 It will probably never be resolved.
 The Third Battle of Ypres – or ‘Passchendaele’ as it is popularly known – was bitterly contested at the […]

-To mark Britain’s momentous declaration of war 100 years ago today, MHM has created this graphic study of the country’s military as it prepared for war.
+To mark Britain’s momentous declaration of war in 1914, MHM has created this graphic study of the country’s military as it prepared for war.
 To get a better view of the facts and figures, click on the images below.
-This is an extract from the full article, published in issue 46 of Military History Monthly.
+This is an article from the July 2014 issue of Military History Matters.
+To find out […]

 In conjunction with a new exhibition opening at Osborne Samuel gallery, MHM looks at some of CRW Nevinson’s most celebrated war-time works of art.
 Christopher Richard Wynne Nevinson was a noted British war artist, whose predilection for representing the mechanical nature of war set him apart from many of his wartime contemporaries.
 Having opted to […]